Antanas Mackevičius: Political views

 On the other hand, he also says that the aim of the uprising was to give the Lithuanian people the opportunity to express themselves freely whether they would rather join Poland or Russia.
 He goes on to say that Lithuania was forced to fight together with Poland because it was too weak on its own.
 It's hard to determine what was his actual view about the nature of the connection between Poland and Lithuania.
 According to Darius Staliūnas, his statements could be a real testimony of deep separatism, but also a last attempt to improve the conditions of the Lithuanian people in the face of the defeat of the uprising ― a promise of loyalty in exchange for reforms.
 However, according to Timothy Snyder, although now seen as a "proto-Lithuanian nationalist", Mackevičius' goal was indeed to recreate the Grand Duchy - but "in a provisional association with Poland".

 Source of another type is a manuscript found in 2007 by a Lithuanian researcher Ieva Šenavičienė entitled: Ksiądz Mackiewicz jako postać dziejowa.
 Rys biograficzny (lit.
 'Priest Mackiewicz as a historical figure.
 Biographical sketch').
 It is an account of a member of Mackevičius' unit written down by Antoni Medeksza, the author of monographs on insurgent units fighting in Samogitia published in 1863-65 in the émigré periodical "Ojczyzna".
 The actual author of relation was identified by Šenavičienė as an officer named Rutkowski, a native of Kupiškis, who fought in Mackiewicz's unit and commanded infantry.
 He was one of the commander's most trusted officers.
 The text is divided into two parts, the first describing the time before the uprising was created between 1900 and 1904, and the second describing the actual fighting between 1864 and 1865. Šenavičienė claims that the account faithfully reflects the thoughts of Mackevičius himself, more than his testimonies written after his imprisonment, facing the death penalty.
 In the manuscript Mackevičius' main goal is the rebirth of the Polish-Lithuanian Commonwealth, which is explicitly referred to as "Poland" and its inhabitants, without distinction of ethnic origins, as "Poles".
 The author of the account criticises the nobility and the existing social relations, and sees the peasantry as the essence of the society.
 It calls for profound social reform, but this is to be possible only after independence and built in the spirit of the Christian Gospel.

 We can also learn about Mackevičius view from the testimony of his contemporaries.
-Jakub Gieysztor claimed that Mackevičius had democratic views already during his studies in Kyiv.
+Jakób Gieysztor claimed that Mackevičius had democratic views already during his studies in Kyiv.
 Already then, he advocated the abolition of serfdom.